Surfing around el encuentro surf lodge

 While you do not need a wetsuit, you might be comfortable in a 1-millimeter top or vest for dawn patrol in winter, when the early morning air temps are around 70 degrees Fahrenheit.

-inging your own board, just in case.
+bringing your own board, just in case.
 Ding and board repair can be done by expert locals, inquire at the surf schools for assistance.
-Surf boards are available for rent at the schools on the beach and here at El Encuentro Surf Lodge.
+Surf boards are available for rent at the schools on the beach.

 for more information about planning your surf trip to the Dominican Republic.
 We can’t wait to share our surfing island paradise with you.